What is Proof of Concept?

 In this section, you’ll find the various types of proofs of concept.

-The low-fidelity Proof of Concept focuses on illustrating core conceptual elements and user flows.
+• Low-Fidelity Proof of Concept: The low-fidelity Proof of Concept focuses on illustrating core conceptual elements and user flows.
 It uses simple mockups and prototypes for validation.

-The high-fidelity Proof of Concept production-ready prototype simulating real-world behavior and functionality.
+• High-Fidelity Proof of Concept: The high-fidelity Proof of Concept production-ready prototype simulating real-world behavior and functionality.
 It leverages actual code and interfaces.

-Technical spike Proof of Concept validates technical feasibility by spike testing tools, APIs, integrations, etc. It focuses on technology more than design.
+• Technical Spike Proof of Concept: Technical spike Proof of Concept validates technical feasibility by spike testing tools, APIs, integrations, etc. It focuses on technology more than design.

-Hybrid Proof of Concept combines a high-fidelity front-end prototype with core backend services to demonstrate a connected system.
+• Hybrid Proof of Concept: Hybrid Proof of Concept combines a high-fidelity front-end prototype with core backend services to demonstrate a connected system.

-An experimental Proof of Concept for early-stage concepts with minimal viability is to gauge initial customer interest and reactions.
+• Exploratory Proof of Concept: An experimental Proof of Concept for early-stage concepts with minimal viability is to gauge initial customer interest and reactions.

-Who should conduct a Proof of concept (POC)?
+Who Should Conduct a Proof of Concept (POC)?

 In this section, you will find the mentions of who is best suited to lead a proof of concept project.